ManningBooks/pro-asp.net-core-7/typos.md

 ---

+One page 61, this sentence refers to the wrong table:

+>   As noted in table 4.3, this template creates a project with the minimum content required for ASP.NET Core development.

+The description of the projects is in Table 4.2.

+(Thanks to Sviridov Maksim for reporting this problem)

+---

 On page 63, this sentence:

 >   Enter demo.html in the Name field, click the Add button to create the new file, and replace the contents with the element shown in listing 4.3.